xsmh/duoqin-doov-hacking/README.md

 3. Conncect the cable and wait until the command forces the device to reboot into fastboot.
 You should see a text that says "fastboot" at the bottom left of the screen.

 # Recover from backup
+⚠️This will factory reset your phone and you will lose your data!

 If you would like to recover from your backup, assuming your backup is on your USB stick, run
 `mtk wl "/media/user/exampleName/stock_rom"` and then connect your cable while the phone is **turned off**.
 Don't forget to replace `exampleName` with the actual name of your drive as mentioned in the [Make a backup](#make-a-backup) section.
 This should take about 10 minutes to flash.
 Once it has finished running, unplug the cable and turn on the phone.